 “Bank fees increased an average of 2 to 3 percent in 2013.”

 Believe it or not, banks will say and do many nice things to get your money.
-As Bankrate notes, gift cards and free checking accounts are often offered to convince customers to sign without reading the fine print.
+As Bankrate notes, some banks will offer an enticing rate to get you to open an account and then will change the rate a few months down the line.
 Don’t fall prey to these gimmicks, always read the fine print and realize that the accounts with the best rates aren’t always the most advertised.

 Consider Your Lifestyle